diegolamonica/XTemplate/readme.md

 ```

 Due the translation lables were applied before every proessing, you can put into each value some placeholder like you can see in `theCountry` translation key.

+# ChangeLog

+## 2015-05-28: V 1.5
+- Enabled automatic translation action on setting new language
+- Now translation files are loaded in async mode (better than the deprecated sync mode)
+- **New:** now you can add your own placeholder activators simply
+- Added new methods `register` and `unregister` to manage custom placeholder activatos
+- Added new method `isTranslationReady`
+- Removed some debug messages
+- Added other debug messages
+- Updated documentation
+- Updated example file `translations.html`
+- Added example file `autotranslate.html`
+- Added example file `custom-placeholders.html`

+## 2015-05-26: V 1.4.1
+- Corrected some typos in documentation
+- Bugfix: in the `{=evaluation}` parsing, if the evaluated key is null then it was considered wrongly as undefined.

+## 2015-05-25: V 1.4
+- Minor improvements in the `{=expression}` evaluation placeholder
+- Now subpattern arguments accepts the use of `+` (see documentation)
+- jQuery defined from anonymous function initialization
+- added `invoice.html` as real world example
+- updated all the examples to improve comprehensiveness
+- Updated the documentation

+## 2015-05-21: V 1.3
+- Improved the `{=expression}` evaluation making it more safer, updated docummentation
+- Updated the `functions.html` example
+- Bugfix on translation strings where they are not available for specific language
+- Added License header in the class
+- Added a minimal format to the examples (using bootstrap over CDN)
+- Added fork-me link in all the examples files
+- Added an index to example directory (itself built with XTemplate)

+## 2015-05-19: V 1.2
+- Introduced the `{:translation-label}` placeholder
+- Added the configuration object
+- Added `setLang` method
+- Added the `translations.html` example file
+- Improved the documentation

+## 2015-05-15: V 1.1
+- Introduced the `{=expression}` placeholder
+- Added debug functionality

+## 2015-05-13: V 1.0
+- Some Bugfixes (thanks to [michacom](https://github.com/michacom/) contribution )
+- Introduced the negative condition

+## 2015-05-11: First commit